 - 8.1 The Chief Internal Auditor will maintain a process of review of the Internal Audit Service to provide reasonable assurance that its work conforms with the relevant standards and to the requirements of this document.
-Internal assessments will include: - ongoing monitoring of the performance of the service including ensuring there is adequate supervision of work performed - periodic self-assessments on how the service meets the requirements of the Public Sector Internal Audit Standards - 8.2 External assessments of the Internal Audit Service will be undertaken once every five years, in accordance with the PSIAS. - 8.3 Internal auditors are required to enhance their knowledge, skills and other competencies through continuing professional development. - 8.4 Audit reports are reviewed by a senior member of staff / peer reviewed prior to issue.
-All reports are issued by the Audit Manager (or Chief Internal Auditor).
+Internal assessments will include: - ongoing monitoring of the performance of the service including ensuring there is adequate supervision of work performed - periodic self-assessments on how the service meets the requirements of the Public Sector Internal Audit Standards - 8.2 External assessments of the Internal Audit Service will be undertaken once every five years, in accordance with the PSIAS.
+The latest external assessment was completed in March 2018, hence the deadline for the next review is March 2023.
+The Governance and Audit Committee is encouraged to oversee the external assessment process and the outcome of each assessment will be reported promptly to them. - 8.3 Internal auditors are required to enhance their knowledge, skills and other competencies through continuing professional development which is supported by Audit management. - 8.4 Audit reports are reviewed by a senior member of audit staff prior to issue.